 The Heart Suffers, the Kidneys Suffer

-“Kidney disease can sadly be a common complication of heart failure,” says George Ruiz, MD, chief of cardiology at MedStar Union Memorial and MedStar Good Samaritan Hospitals, who specializes in the care of adults with advanced heart failure, pulmonary hypertension, congenital heart disease and heart disease during pregnancy.
+“Kidney disease can sadly be a common complication of heart failure,” says George Ruiz, MD, former chief of cardiology at MedStar Union Memorial and MedStar Good Samaritan Hospitals, with expertise in the care of adults with advanced heart failure, pulmonary hypertension, congenital heart disease and heart disease during pregnancy.

 “The kidneys need blood flow to function,” continues Dr. Ruiz.

 “As heart failure progresses, the heart may pump increasingly less amounts of blood to the kidneys – this can drive their dysfunction.